kaviyabathmanaban/HR--Analysis--Dashboard/README.md

   -Manager Relationship Indicator: Used to flag whether an employee has left.
   -Interactive Filters: Allow segmentation by department, gender, age, job satisfaction, and status.

+ ## Final Conclusion
+The HR Analytics Dashboard enables HR teams to uncover meaningful insights into employee satisfaction, attrition risks, and departmental performance.
+It highlights the impact of overtime, role-specific satisfaction, and work environment on employee retention.
+With its interactive features and clear visual storytelling, the dashboard supports informed, data-driven HR strategies that can improve workforce stability and employee experience.